MicrosoftDocs/playfab-docs/playfab-docs/features/new-leaderboards-statistics/leaderboards/doing-more-with-leaderboards.md

 ---
-title: Doing With More Leaderboards
+title: Doing with more leaderboards
 author: braulioal
-description: Learn how about the advanced features of Leaderboards ms.author: braulioal ms.date: 09/01/2024 ms.topic: article
+description: Learn how about the advanced features of leaderboards ms.author: braulioal ms.date: 09/01/2024 ms.topic: article